MetFilm School Creative Futures Industry Day 2026

 The day began with opening remarks from Head of School Robert Lehniger, followed by a Toolkit Session where students gained practical guidance on the business side of creative work, including festivals and funding opportunities.

-The first expert panel featured Marcus Loges, Sonja B. Zimmer, and Katja Hörstmann from Studio Babelsberg, one of Europe’s largest film studios.
-Located just outside Berlin, Studio Babelsberg boasts a top-tier production history, including The Hunger Games, The Phoenician Scheme, and The Matrix.
+The first expert panel featured Katja Hörstmann and Lukas Kaddik from Studio Babelsberg, one of Europe’s largest film studios.
+Located just outside Berlin, Studio Babelsberg boasts a top tier production history including The Hunger Games, The Phoenician Scheme, and The Matrix.

 Moderated by Careers Manager Peter Becker, the panel explored the current industry landscape, entry pathways, and workflows in large-scale international narrative film production, concluding with a Q&A session.

-Networking was a key part of the day’s activities, with students welcomed from across all three BIMM Berlin faculties.
+Networking was a key part of the day’s activities, with students welcomed from MetFilm school’s graduating cohort.
 Refreshments were supplied on-site by BIMM University, giving students a dedicated hub to connect and relax between the day’s sessions.

 In the afternoon, casting director Tanja Schuh (The Diplomats, The Loom, Polizeiruf 110) led a small group clinic focusing on portfolios and casting readiness for graduating students.
 Six actors from MetFilm school were given the chance to workshop their personal portfolios with Tanja, providing them with critical feedback on how to market themselves better in Europe’s rapidly changing film and screen industry.

-Running in tandem with Tanja’s portfolio clinic was a session on unscripted television, entertainment formats, and entry pathways by Producer Daniel Zobe (Germany’s Next Top Model, X-Factor, Hot Ones) in Molecule Studio’s in-house Kino.
-He discussed the screen industry’s ongoing shift from traditional linear broadcasting to more platform-based formats.
+Running in tandem with Tanja’s portfolio clinic was a session on television, branded content, digital campaigns by Executive Producer Daniel Zobel in Molecule Studio’s in-house Kino.
+He discussed the screen industry’s ongoing shift from traditional linear broadcasting to more platform based formats.

 Photographs by Luke Raphael Grove.